 Masking is when an image peeks through another image or text.
 It’s a quick and easy way to immediately add visual interest, like the State of Alaska Tourism Office did on their Instagram page.

-Get the look on PicMonkey.com: Add your text and graphic elements to your canvas and arrange them how you want them to look.
-Tap Command or Control A to select all of the elements and then head to the Textures tab and apply one texture to all the elements.
-The end result is beautifully cohesive.
+Nail the look in PicMonkey: Add your text and graphic elements to your canvas and arrange them how you want them to look.
+Select all layers of your design and use the Textures tab to apply one texture to the entire design.
+Your end result: Glorious cohesion.

 Pump up the party with some ombre

-Betches also used a mask over their Instagram highlight cover icons, but theirs is ombre and it’s fabulous.
-The beautiful rainbow of colors really pops of that simple black background.
+Betches also used a mask over their Instagram highlight cover icons, but theirs is Ombré and it’s fabulous.
+The beautiful rainbow of colors really pops off that simple black background.

-Get the look on PicMonkey.com: Highlight your text or icon (whatever element you’re using) and had to the Effects tab.
-Scroll down to ombre and select your colors.
-Adjust the Direction and Fade sliders and your ombre is ready for showtime.
+Get the look in PicMonkey: Highlight your text or icon (whatever element you’re using) and head to the Effects tab.
+Scroll down to Ombré and select your colors.
+Adjust the Direction and Fade sliders and boom, showtime baby!

 Stand out with bold icons

-Netflix is keeping things simple by sticking with their red and black brand colors for the highlight covers, giving their bold icons rooms to shine.
+Netflix is keeping things simple by sticking with their red and black brand colors for bold Insta highlight covers.

-Get the look on PicMonkey.com: Stick with a dark, rich background color and keep any icon you plan a clean white.
+Capture the look in PicMonkey: Stick with a dark, rich background color and keep any your chosen icons a clean white.